Honor 10 Lite With Dual Rear Camera Setup Launched in India

-Honor 10 Lite was launched in India today at a press event in New Delhi.
-The new Honor smartphone, which was introduced in China back in November, will be available for purchase in the Indian market through Flipkart and the official HiHonor India store.
-According to the company, the Honor 10 Lite packs a 24-megapixel selfie camera that supports artificial intelligence (AI) scene detection technology.
+Honor 10 Lite on Tuesday made its India debut at a press event in New Delhi.
+The new Honor smartphone, which was announced in China back in November, will be released in the Indian market via Flipkart and the official HiHonor India store.
+According to the company, the Honor 10 Lite features a 24-megapixel selfie camera that supports artificial intelligence (AI) scene detection technology.
 The phone also comes with a HiSilicon Kirin 710 SoC and runs Android 9 Pie out-of-the-box.
-There is also a "dewdrop" display notch for the selfie camera.
-The Honor 10 Lite notably comes as a successor to the Honor 9 Lite that debuted in the country last year.
+The Honor 10 Lite sports a "dewdrop" display notch for the selfie camera.
+It notably comes as a successor to the Honor 9 Lite phone, which debuted in the country last year.

 Honor 10 Lite price in India, launch offers

 The Honor 10 Lite price in India has been set at Rs.
-13,999 for the 4GB RAM variant, while its 6GB RAM comes at Rs.
+13,999 for the 4GB RAM variant, whereas the 6GB RAM variant will be available at Rs.
 17,999.
-Both models come in Midnight Black, Sapphire Blue, and Sky Blue colour options.
+Both models will be offered in Midnight Black, Sapphire Blue, and Sky Blue colour options.
 Particularly, the Sky Blue colour option comes with a gradient finish.
 The Honor 10 Lite will be available for purchase through Flipkart and HiHonor India store.
 The sale will begin starting 12 am (Midnight) IST on January 20.

 Honor 10 Lite launch offers include a Jio cashback worth Rs.
 2,200 and a Rs.
 2,800 Cleartrip voucher.